Frequently Asked Questions

 Yes, if you are a KU student you are eligible to use your summer FLAS award for a Student-Initiated Program (SIP).
 SIPs allow KU students to earn KU credit for study abroad programs sponsored by other accredited and approved universities and colleges.
-All SIPs must be approved by KU's Office of Study Abroad as well as your language's FLAS Coordinator.
+All SIPs must be approved by KU Study Abroad & Global Engagement as well as your language's FLAS Coordinator.
 Contact the KU Study Abroad & Global Engagement to learn more about SIP program options

-If you are attending a domestic program, you are not required to register with OSA, but you do need your FLAS Coordinator to approve any Non-KU domestic program before you apply.
+If you are attending a domestic program, you are not required to register with KU Study Abroad & Global Engagement, but you do need your FLAS Coordinator to approve any Non-KU domestic program before you apply.

 It is possible that a portion of the KU Office of Study Abroad application fee may be built into the tuition of your FLAS award.
 This is determined on an individual, program-specific basis, so please contact your FLAS Coordinator to determine if this is possible for your program.

 Yes.
-Both KU and Non-KU students are encouraged to apply for FLAS Fellowships covering KU hosted programs.
+Both KU and Non-KU students are encouraged to apply for FLAS Fellowships covering KU domestic and study abroad programs.